karlamejia/indigo/_posts/2020-08-01-dashboard-scraping-tutorial.md

 Note that all of the code in this tutorial is written in Python version 3.6.2.

 ## Step 1: Import Python Packages, Modules and Methods
+The first step is to import the Python packages, modules, and methods needed for dashboard scraping.
+The versions of the packages used in this tutorial are listed below.

+{% gist karlamejia/1e4be87d46bb6eea116bd8aa66c61a2c %}

 ## Step 2: Scrape HTML Source Code